beginning of content

 What is a hysterectomy?

-A hysterectomy is an operation to remove your uterus (womb).
+A hysterectomy is a procedure to remove your uterus (womb).
 Your cervix (neck of your womb) is usually also removed.
 Your fallopian tubes and ovaries may need to be removed at the same time.

 There are common reasons for having an abdominal hysterectomy: